 Survey Timeline: The reference date for the Hogs and Pigs Survey is the first day of the quarterly month with a data collection period of 15 days.
 Regional Field Offices (RFO) may begin data collection one day prior to the reference date.
-Data collection continues until a scheduled ending date and RFO have about four or five business days to complete editing and analysis, execute the summary, and interpret the survey results.
-The Agricultural Statistics Board (ASB) must perform the national review, reconcile state estimates to the national estimates, and prepare the official estimates for release in five or six business days.
+Data collection continues until a scheduled ending date, and RFO have about four or five business days to complete editing and analysis, execute the summary, and interpret the survey results.
+The Agricultural Statistics Board (ASB) must perform the National review, reconcile State estimates to the National estimates, and prepare the official estimates for release in five or six business days.
 The estimates are usually released to the public by the last week in the quarterly month.
 The publication date may change due to the timing of federal holidays.

 Sampling: The target population for the Hogs and Pigs Survey is all agricultural establishments with one or more hogs or pigs owned by the operation.
 NASS uses a dual frame approach, consisting of list frame and area frame components, to provide complete coverage of this target population.
-The Hog Survey is conducted for every state.
+The Hogs and Pigs Survey is conducted for every state.

 The list frame includes all known agricultural establishments.
-A profile, known as control data, of each establishment is maintained on the list frame to allow NASS to define list frame sampling populations for specific surveys and to employ efficient sampling designs.
-Only list frame records with recent positive hog control data are included in the list frame population.
+Livestock inventory of each establishment is maintained on the list frame to allow NASS to define list frame sampling populations for specific surveys and to employ efficient sampling designs.
+Only list frame records with recent positive hog inventory data are included in the list frame population.
 In December, a base sample is selected for all states in the survey.
 During the follow-on quarters, the list sample is split into five replicates and only a partial number of replicates are contacted.
 This is done to reduce the burden of multiple survey contacts on the respondents in one calendar year.
-The list frame hog population covers approximately 97 percent of hog inventory in the United States.
+The list frame hog population covers approximately 99 percent of hog inventory in the United States.

 The area frame contains all land in the state and, as such, is complete.
 The land is stratified according to intensity of agriculture using satellite imagery.
 The land in each stratum is divided into segments of roughly one square mile.
 Segments are optimally allocated and sampled to effectively measure crops and livestock.
 The sampled segments are fully enumerated in June.
 All farms and ranches found operating tracts in these segments are checked to see if they are included in the list frame hog population.
 The farms and ranches that are not included in the list frame hog population, called nonoverlap tracts, are sampled for the December Hogs and Pigs Survey so that the target population is completely represented.
-The area frame component of the December Hogs and Pigs Survey covers approximately one percent of the

-December hog inventory in the United States.
+The area frame component of the December Hogs and Pigs Survey covers approximately one percent of the December hog inventory in the United States.
 The area frame component is modeled for the other three quarters to reduce respondent burden.

 The Hogs and Pigs Survey list frame sample is selected using a hierarchical stratified sampling design with strata defined by total hogs and pigs.
-The sample is a panel sample and is designed to achieve a standard error of one percent of the point estimate for total hogs and pigs at a national level.
-The United States list frame sample size for the Hogs and Pigs Survey in recent years is approximately 6,000 in December and 5,000 in March, June, and September.
+The sample is a panel sample and is designed to achieve a standard error of one percent of the point estimate for total hogs and pigs at a National level.
 The Hogs and Pigs Survey nonoverlap sample uses a stratified sample design based on data collected in the June Area Frame Survey.
-The area frame sample size is approximately 1,000.
-Each list frame and area frame sampling unit is assigned a sampling weight which is used to create the survey estimates.
+Each list frame and area frame sampling unit are assigned a sampling weight which is used to create the survey estimates.